-Intimidation, for example using the voice as a weapon or using menacing body language/facial expressions
+Intimidation, for example using the voice as a weapon or using menacing body language/facial expressions sites, chatrooms and other online means.
+We do not use these devices, or connect socially in this way within this school.

 Relational bullying, including deliberate isolation/exclusion and malicious gossip